Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity: Re-analysis of Challenge Data

+We carried out two sensitivity analyses, one for the beneficiary-level data and one for the practice-level data.
+For brevity, we report only the results for the beneficiary-level data here.
+The findings for the practice-level data are qualitatively similar and are reported in Section~\ref{app:practice} of the Supplementary Materials.

+For the beneficiary-level sensitivity analysis, we restricted our re-analysis to using sparsity-inducing priors in both ensembles or neither ensemble and did not consider the other possibilities (e.g.~sparsity in $\mu$ but not $\tau$ or \textit{vice versa}).
+In addition to the covariate balancing propensity score (hereafter \texttt{CBPS}), we considered running \textbf{flexBCF} with a propensity score estimated with gradient boosted trees (hereafter \texttt{GBM}).
+We computed the two propensity score estimates using the \Rlang~packages \textbf{CBPS} \citep{cbps_package} and \textbf{GBM} \citep{gbm_package}.
+Note that \texttt{CBPS} assumes that the log-odds of treatment are linear in the covariates while \texttt{GBM} does not make any functional form assumptions.

+We refer to the model configuration used in our initial Challenge submission as \texttt{CBPS(S)} where the suffix \texttt{(S)} refers to the sparsity-inducing prior.
+We use the suffix \texttt{(D)} to refer to the uniform prior on splitting variables.
+So for the beneficiary-level dataset, we considered four model configurations \texttt{CBPS(S)}, \texttt{CPBS(D)}, \texttt{GBM(S)}, and \texttt{GBM(D)}.

+The 3,400 datasets consist of 200 replications of 17 different DGP's.
+For each combination of model configuration and dataset, we computed the posterior mean and a symmetric 90\% posterior credible interval using the posterior samples returned by \textbf{flexBCF} for the overall ATT and the SATT for each of the 12 pre-specified subgroups.
+Using the true values provided by the Data Challenge organizers, we computed the squared difference between the posterior mean and the true value of the estimand.
+We computed the RMSE as the square root of the average of these squared differences over the 200 replications of each DGP.
+We further computed uncertainty interval coverage as the proportion of the 200 replications in which our credible interval contained the true value of the estimand.

-We re-analyzed the practice-level data using all eight configurations of propensity score and sparsity-inducing prior and we re-analyzed the beneficiary-level data using only \texttt{CBPS(S)}, \texttt{CPBS(D)}, \texttt{GBM(S)}, and \texttt{GBM(D)}.
-We compared the root mean square error (RMSE) and two uncertainty interval diagnostics (coverage and relative interval length to \texttt{CBPS(S)}) for (i) the overall ATT (i.e. the estimated $\catt$'s averaged over all beneficiaries and practices) and (ii) twelve subgroups effects defined as the estimated $\catt$ averaged over different pre-specified subgroups defined by pre-treatment practice covariates.
-Throughout, we report these performance measures within several categories of DGPs defined by the amount of confounding and impact heterogeneity.
-Specifically, we consider five categories of DGPs: (i) no confounding but large impact heterogeneity; (ii) weak confounding with small impact heterogeneity; (iii) weak confounding with large impact heterogeneity; (iv) strong confounding with small impact heterogeneity; and (v) strong confounding with large impact heterogeneity.
+We report the RMSE and the uncertainty interval coverage within each of five categories of DGPs defined by the amount of confounding and effect heterogeneity.
+The categories are: (i) no confounding but large effect heterogeneity; (ii) weak confounding with small effect heterogeneity; (iii) weak confounding with large effect heterogeneity; (iv) strong confounding with small effect heterogeneity; and (v) strong confounding with large effect heterogeneity.
+The Data Challenge included exactly one DGP with no confounding and four DGPs in each of the other categories.